The first blog post I ever created was written on the 6th of January 2014.

 More hours than I did at my office job.
 But I set the hours, I decide what I will and won’t do and I wouldn’t change it for the world.

-A few months ago (after lots of badgering from me!)
-Chris finally decided he was going to come and join the business!
+Earlier this year (after lots of badgering from me!), Chris finally decided he was going to come and join the business!